-Over the course of the 2018–19 academic year, the Residential Experience Working Group will conduct a comprehensive examination of how Smith, as an educational institution and a residential college, can most effectively optimize the potential of living and dining in community, in order to create an inclusive learning environment for all students.
+Over the course of the 2018–19 academic year, the Residential Experience Working Group is conducting a comprehensive examination of how Smith, as an educational institution and a residential college, can most effectively optimize the potential of living and dining in community, in order to create an inclusive learning environment for all students.

-Specifically, the Working Group will examine the potential for housing (including affinity housing), dining, and the linkages between the two to build community and support inclusion.
+Specifically, the Working Group is examining the potential for housing (including affinity housing), dining, and the linkages between the two to build community and support inclusion.

 Outreach to all stakeholders will be a critical component of the Working Group’s work.

 By the close of the academic year, the Residential Experience Working Group will recommend to President McCartney opportunities and possibilities to move Smith College forward as an inclusive residential community.

 As part of her role as dean of the college and vice president for campus life, Susan Puracchio Etheredge ’77 is leading a working group made up of students, faculty and staff, charged with conducting a comprehensive study of residential life at Smith.
 In a recent interview, she talks about how Smith is developing “a contemporary definition of home.”